E-cigarettes could stub out tobacco bonds sooner than thought

 The only problem is that as tobacco shipments decline, so do the payments.
 And sales of e-cigarettes, which now appear to be helping to accelerate the tobacco-consumption decline rate, are not counted as cigarette sales under the MSA.

-The outlook for tobacco bonds is so dire that a forecast last month from Moody's Investors Service predicted 65 to 80 percent were headed toward default.
+The outlook for tobacco bonds is so dire that a forecast last month from Moody's Investors Service predicted 65 to 80 percent were headed towards default.

 ALREADY AT RISK